wpjerrykwok/wpjerrykwok.github.io/docs/_drafts/2018-12-01-what-the-heck-is-a-callback.md

 ---
-title: What the heck is a Callback?
+title: What the heck is a Callback? danger
 tags: [JavaScript, Nodejs, Web Development]
 style: fill
 color: danger